MicrosoftDocs/powerbi-docs/powerbi-docs/service-embed-report-spo.md

 8. Add the report URL copied from step 6 to the Power BI web part.

-9. Add all end users and/or groups who are going to consume the data on the SharePoint Online page and in the Power BI App you created.
+9. Add all end users and/or groups who are going to consume the data on the SharePoint Online page and in the Power BI app you created.

     > [!NOTE]
     > **Users or groups need access to both the SharePoint Online page and the report in the Power BI app to see the report on the SharePoint page.**